ruggeryiury/ugc-parser/README.md

 Like dictionaries, lists are declared by placing `#list` and the key of the list right after.
 All followed values will be appended on this list until you close it with an `#endlist` line.

     #list list_example
-        "This string will be appended at index 0" "This, at index 1"
+        "This string will be appended at index 0."
+        "This, at index 1."
-        "And this at index 2"
+        "And this at index 2."
-        "Hope you got it right lol"
+        "Hope you got it right lol."
     #endlist

 ## ❗️ Known imitations/To-do List